-I frequently feel like I “should” have ticked off a bunch of milestones by now, especially when I see people around me doing it: filing a patent, pursuing a double major and a double minor, publishing a paper, modeling for a company, passing certain global examinations, learning a dance form, playing an instrument, mastering the Scorpion pose in yoga.
+I frequently feel like I “should” have ticked off a bunch of milestones by now, especially when I see people around me doing it: filing a patent, pursuing a double major and a double minor, publishing a paper, modeling for a company, getting engaged, passing certain global examinations, learning a dance form, playing an instrument, mastering the Scorpion pose in yoga.

 The problem is that that mentality really doesn’t hold up in adulthood, when the choices we can make expand to an almost unimaginable degree.
 I have friends pursuing PhDs.
 One is planning her wedding, another for a kid.
 So the idea that we ‘should’ be doing something, most likely a leftover from school, when most of our accomplishments are evaluated by those in senior positions, is something that most of us probably wouldn’t benefit from.

 I feel like why the ‘should’ mentality partially doesn’t work is because of the word itself.
 Saying ‘should’ means that the task is something you don’t want to do, but feel like it would be beneficial or it’s something that someone else or just society as a whole wants you to do.
 If it’s the latter, it usually helps me to draw up a pros and cons list.
 For the first one, I know it’s always helped me to replace the word ‘should’ with ‘want’.
 It makes it clear whether I really want to do something or if I’m, well, kidding myself.